ShareGate Management provides easy-to-use features that can help you govern, secure, and oversee your Microsoft 365

-- Collaborate with the team and group owners in your organization.
+- Collaborate with the end-users in your organization.

 Note: Security is one of our highest priorities.
 We comply with industry standards and we have internal policies to ensure your data is protected.
 For details on our policies, see Security overview.

 For the first connection only, a global admin must consent ShareGate on your tenant.

 Though you cannot explicitly give access to your users who do not have proper permissions (i.e. at least SharePoint admin), you can restrict users who already have access.
 For more information on this, see How can I manage user access to ShareGate?

 Groups, teams, communication sites, and policies

 We reference policies, groups, teams, and communication sites in this guide.

 - Policies are management plans that you can implement with ShareGate.
 We'll explain each of the policies in more detail in the following sections.